alukach/vector-ocean/readme.md

 For the purpose of dialing in other commands, we'll experiment with a slice of the Florida / Gulf of Mexico area.
 This area provides a variety of surface types to visualize.

-#### Remove terrain data
+#### Optional: Remove terrain data

 Mapbox already offers a great set of terrain data.
-We're not looking to replace that, only to add missing ocean data.
-To remove the terrain data from the GEBCO dataset, we'll clip it to only contain ocean data.
-We'll use the [Generalized Coastline dataset](http://openstreetmapdata.com/data/generalized-coastlines) from OSM to achieve this.
+You may not be looking to replace that, only to add missing ocean data.
+To remove the terrain data from the GEBCO dataset, we could clip it to only contain ocean data.
+An option would be to use the [Generalized Coastline dataset](http://openstreetmapdata.com/data/generalized-coastlines) from OSM to achieve this.
 The OSM Generalized Coastline dataset only goes up to zoom level 8, which actually appears about right for the resolution of the GEBCO 30 arc-second grid.
 If we were using higher-resolution data, something like the [Water Polygon dataset](http://openstreetmapdata.com/data/water-polygons) would likely be a better fit.

 Crop shapefile (takes ~18seconds):
 ```bash
 ogr2ogr -f "ESRI Shapefile" output/cropped_coastline.shp data/water-polygons-generalized-3857/water_polygons_z8.shp -clipsrc 7200 11800 8224 12824
 gdalwarp -cutline output/cropped_coastline.shp output/subset.tif output/subset_cropped.tif
 ```

+For the sake of this experiment, we'll encode both the bathymetric and terrain data.

 ### 4. Hillshade